The following questions and answers give examples to assist a charity in making decisions about advocacy and political campaigning.

 Can a charity produce material which compares and ranks the policies of political parties?

-Yes.
-Assessing, comparing or ranking the policies of political parties or candidates as part of carrying out a charitable purpose is acceptable, as long as the material is related to the charity’s purpose.
 However, the charity cannot have a purpose of explicitly promoting or opposing a political party.
 If the material produced explicitly tells members or supporters which party to vote for based on this ranking, the charity runs the risk of being found to have a disqualifying political purpose.

-Charities should also ensure that they comply with requirements in electoral legislation (e.g. sections 328, 328B, 329, 351 of the Commonwealth Electoral Act 1918 (Cth)).
+Charities should also ensure that they comply with requirements in electoral legislation (for example, sections 329 and 351 of the Commonwealth Electoral Act 1918 (Cth)).

 For example: